Skip to main content

 " But Panchali will not allow..."

-She was pregnant within a few months and Krishna told Draupadi that this son will make her future.
-Draupadi took great care of Subhadra and left her at Indraprastha when they went to Hastinapur where they got humiliated.
-Subhadra still pregnant was sent back to Dwarka to be taken care of and Arjun went to leave her.
+She was pregnant within a few months, and Krishna told Draupadi that this son would make her future.
+Draupadi took great care of Subhadra and left her at Indraprastha when they went to Hastinapur, where they got humiliated.
+Subhadra, still pregnant, was sent back to Dwarka to be taken care of, and Arjun went to leave her.
 There he stayed with her for a year before they all left for twelve years of Exile and one year of Agyatbyas!
-One night they were talking of weapons and formations on the battlefield and Arjun lamented how bravely he had broken Chakrayuvh as a teen against Drupad raj.
+One night, they were talking of weapons and formations on the battlefield, and Arjun lamented how bravely he had broken Chakrayuvh as a teen against Drupad Raj.

 " Tell me how it's done, Arya."